BarlowR/BarlowR.github.io/content/projects/Outdoor_Gear/Synthetic_Quilts/Synthetic_Quilts.md

 -%}

 <br>
-## Use Notes
+## Use

-I'm psyched with how these all turned out.
-Mine packs down to roughly the size of a Nalgene bottle, and Maggie's is much, much smaller than her other sleeping bag.
-We took a trip to Ventana over new years's eve, and we camped the night in a valley where it was damp and maybe ~40f.
-Maggie said that she was warm and toasty!
+I'm very happy with how these turned out.
+Mine packs down to roughly the size of a Nalgene bottle, and Maggie's is much, much smaller than her other sleeping bag, while just as warm.
+After presenting Maggie with her gift, we took a trip to Ventana over New Years's Eve to test it out.
+We camped overnight alongside a creek where it was damp and maybe ~40f.
+Maggie reported that she was warm and toasty!

 {%- include photo.html
     path="photos/maggietrip.jpg"